rpingx/chrome-tab-control/README.md

 This extension allows me to manually purge all tabs to the left of my current tab.

-Also, it let's me set a maximum number of open tabs.
+It also lets me set a maximum number of open tabs.
 If I want to keep a tab, I added it to a group.

 ## Overview
 The Tab Control Chrome Extension allows you to manage your open tabs more effectively by providing the following functionalities: